zzlin237/dco-benchmark/README.md

-##Distance Comparison Operations Are Not Silver Bullets in Vector Similarity Search: A Benchmark Study on Their Merits and Limits
+#Distance Comparison Operations Are Not Silver Bullets in Vector Similarity Search: A Benchmark Study on Their Merits and Limits

+The full version of our paper can be obtained in `fullpaper.pdf`

-### Environment
+## Environment

 OS: Ubuntu 24.04.2 LTS